waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Potion Usage:** SPARKY is now regularly healed at Pokemon Centers.
 Potion usage is for emergencies or extended field exploration without access to a Center.
 *   **Map Connections:** ALWAYS double-check the *direction* (North, South, East, West) and *destination* of a map connection in the Game State Information before committing to a route.
 A wrong turn can lead to significant detours (e.g., Route 22 instead of Route 2).
 *   **Trainer Battle Initiation (CRITICAL):** Battles are primarily triggered by entering a trainer's direct line of sight.
 Observe their facing direction and move onto a tile directly in front of them.
 Repeatedly pressing 'A' or trying to step on their tile when not in their LoS is ineffective.
 Dialogue loops can sometimes be broken with 'B' or by moving away.
 Non-battling NPCs may still have trainer sprites.
+*   **Exploration Planner Paths:** If the `exploration_planner` provides a very long or scattered path, consider breaking it into smaller, logical segments or re-running the planner after a short manual move to a new area.
+This can lead to more manageable and efficient exploration.

 # Hard Mode Rules
 *   Battle Style: Set.